 Before we understand why you must use Nizoral, let us understand why other common anti-acne measures are not quite effective.
 Bacterial acne or acne vulgaris can be caused due to numerous reasons, but the causes of fungal acne are more defined.

-Nizoral is an anti-fungal medication used to treat various types of fungal infections and dandruff.
+Nizoral is an antifungal medication used to treat various types of fungal infections and dandruff or seborrheic dermatitis.
 Its ketoconazole content reduces the growth of yeast and helps reduce fungal acne.

 What Are The Benefits Of Using Nizoral?